HISTORY 192: LIFE IN A MEDIEVAL CASTLE

 There are 14 weekly assignments: a map project (Assignment 1), an oral report (Assignment 11), and twelve essays.
 Fifty percent of your final grade (5% each) will be based on Assignment 1 (map project), Assignment 11 (oral report), and your eight best essays.
 That means that you must write at least eight of the twelve essays.

 Writing assignments and oral report (Assignments 2-14):

 Write one full page (no more, no less!) on the weekly topic.
-Your paper must be double-spaced, using Times Roman 12-point font.
+Your paper must be double-spaced, with normal margins, and must use a 12-point Times New Roman font.

-Document your text fully with endnotes and bibliography, placed on a second page.
-(On documentation, see handout).
+On the second page, you must document your text fully with endnotes and bibliography.
 Parenthetical citations are not acceptable.

 It is the year 1290.
 You are a master mason who has been hired to design a new castle for an English lord in Wales.
 Describe two special design features that you intend to include.